skyoon1109/Reinforcement-Learning-for-Unrelated-Parallel-Machine-Scheduling/README.md

-# 1️⃣Reinforcement Learning for Unrelated Parallel Machine Scheduling
+# 📖Reinforcement Learning for Unrelated Parallel Machine Scheduling
 - Modeled semiconductor photolithography processes as an unrelated parallel machine scheduling problem with photomask constraints.
 - Implemented a policy‑based agent using PyTorch to dynamically dispatch jobs in real‑time as they arrived into the system.
 - Applied Policy Optimization with Multiple Optima (POMO) by checking machines in different permutation orders when allocating jobs to increase solution diversity.
 - Designed and trained the agent using REINFORCE‑based algorithms with POMO baseline to optimize makespan in dynamic job arrival scenarios.
 - Achieved performance metrics that outperformed standard rule‑based algorithms (SPT) and approached constraint programming solution quality.

-# 2️⃣Problem Definition
+# 1️⃣Problem Definition
 ## Unrelated Parallel Machine Scheduling with Mask Constraints
 - Each lot has a designated Process_ID
 - Each Process_ID has specific eligible Machine sets and Mask sets